-Get more information and details on our projects and progress below.
+You can get more information and details on the progress of the projects and their outputs below.

-If you’re a Bond member, you can also view draft versions of these outputs in our members’ area, including information on next steps and further consultation.
+If you’re a Bond member, you can view versions of the project outputs and information on next steps in our members’ area.

 Organisational culture change

-NGOs cannot achieve change through policies and procedures alone: leaders need to deliver a bold and generational shift in culture within individual organisations and collaboratively across the sector.
-This means recognising and systematically challenging sexism, gender inequality and other power imbalances including age, race, disability, faith, sexual orientation and gender identity.
-The sector needs to establish a shared set of guidelines and standards for organisational cultures rooted in safeguarding, which leaders can sign up to and adhere to.
+Leaders need to deliver a bold shift in culture within organisations and across the sector that goes beyond changes to policies and procedures.
+This means recognising and systematically challenging sexism, gender inequality and other power imbalances including age, race, disability, faith, sexual orientation, and gender identity.

-A working group has collaborated with government and key agencies to develop improved background checks globally and within the UK.
-The group has also supported the development of an inter-agency scheme for the disclosure of safeguarding-related misconduct in recruitment processes within the humanitarian and development sector.
+Another expert working group collaborated with government and key agencies to develop improved background checks globally and within the UK.
+They have also supported the development of an inter-agency scheme for the disclosure of safeguarding-related misconduct in recruitment processes within the humanitarian and development sector.

 - A set of definitions, mapping key definitions and terminology in relation to “sexual exploitation, abuse and harassment” and “safeguarding”.

-- A toolkit of essential elements of a reporting mechanism.
-This includes flowcharts to clarify the different mechanisms that organisations should use to receive, process and respond to safeguarding complaints quickly and effectively.
+- A toolkit of elements essential to a reporting mechanism to include flowcharts that will enable organisations to receive, process and respond to safeguarding complaints quickly and effectively.

-- Four case studies to illustrate how elements and principles of robust reporting mechanisms would apply to real-life scenarios.
-The case studies will identify key actions, recommendations and selected questions for further consideration.
+- Case studies to illustrate how elements and principles of robust reporting mechanisms would apply to real-life scenarios.

-The Charity Commission for England and Wales states the duties of trustees include taking reasonable steps to protect those connected with the charity from harm.
-Trustees of UK NGOs are grappling with how to ensure that they fulfil their duties in relation to safeguarding.
+The Charity Commission for England and Wales states that the duties of trustees include taking reasonable steps to protect those connected with the charity from harm.